eriksank/eventemitter4/README.md

         go, take a shower.
         yes, mum (john)
         yes, mum (ann)
-        clean up the table.
+        -- Both John and Ann stop listening now to the finished-playing-ball event but they still listen to the finished-eating event -- clean up the table.
         yes, mum (john)
         yes, mum (ann)